Skip to main content

 Loading editor...

 This pipeline uses all four patterns.
 The classifier and ticket passthrough run in parallel via RunnableParallel.
 The classifier's output determines the branch via the routing function.
 Each specialised handler has a fallback to the general chain.
 And the entire pipeline processes multiple tickets concurrently via .batch().
 That's a production-grade support system in about 50 lines.
+To add structured output from these chains, see the output parsers tutorial.

 Common Mistakes and How to Fix Them